Ambien Side Effects & Health Dangers

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Ambien side effects reported by patients include dizziness, body pains, abdominal cramps, stuffy nose, diarrhea, and vomiting.
 Emotional and cognitive changes, such as memory loss, hallucinations, anxiety, and depression, are also not uncommon.

-The dangers of Ambien include memory loss and hallucinations, which may lead to risk-taking behavior, such as sleep-driving, as well as anxiety and depression may trigger suicidal thoughts.
-These dangers, compounded by Ambien’s high potential for addiction, can lead to the user’s death.
+The side effects of Ambien include memory loss and hallucinations, which may lead to risk-taking behavior, such as sleep-driving.
+Anxiety and depression brought on by the drug may trigger suicidal thoughts.
+These dangers, compounded by Ambien’s high potential for addiction, can lead to a user’s death.
 Ambien has also been linked to an increased risk of developing cancer.

 Ambien Side Effects